UltraPin: History

 David R. Foley had the original idea for UltraPin and began research on the idea in the beginning of 2000.
 In 2004 he discovered a motion controller chip that enabled the idea of a player being able to nudge and bump the ball in play which is unique to any digital pinball game before its time.
-In 2005 David began development on the UltraPin project with Aaron Hightower under David´s company UltraCade Technologies.
+In 2005 Foley began development on the UltraPin project with Aaron Hightower under David´s company UltraCade Technologies.
 The development team at UltraCade Technologies created a patch for the existing Visual Pinball engine to use a new custom Physics Engine created by Buen Diseno and some new rendering features, based on DirectX 7.
 UltraPin also used a customized version of Visual PinMAME to emulate the hardware of various pinball games.

 In 2006 UltraCade Technologies was sold to Global VR and the UltraPin project continued development under Global VR.
 A new development team was assigned to the UltraPin project along with a new producer Brian Matthews.
-Brian used the original software from UltraCade Technologies and lead his team to fine tune the physics engine and game play to adhere to the strict game play standards set forth by Roger Sharpe of Williams Electronics pinball division.
+Matthews used the original software from UltraCade Technologies and lead his team to fine tune the physics engine and game play to adhere to the strict game play standards set forth by Roger Sharpe of Williams Electronics pinball division.
 Williams Electronics had final approval of the UltraPin project and how each of the games played in UltraPin before the game could be sold.
 In 2007 UltraPin was approved by Williams Electronics to be sold to the public.
 HyperSpin later released an emulation frontend for the UltraPin named HyperPin.

 In 2010, the source code of this updated Visual Pinball version (by then 9.0.7) was released under a license that allows free use for non-commercial purposes.